Location - Bowling Green Bay National Park, North Queensland, Australia

 There are several options to camp in this area:

 - Alligator Creek camping area

 Alligator Creek camping area allows for car camping where as the other are hike in only.
 You will need to book through Queensland Parks website.

 Take rubbish (including food scraps) home with you.
 Bury human waste at least 15 cm deep and 100 m from watercourses and tracks.
 Take care not to pollute freshwater.
 Do not use soap, shampoo or detergents in or near creeks, streams and waterholes.

 Here's an interactive map of the walk

 A freshwater crocodile lives in Alligator Creek.
-Unlike estuaries crocodiles, freshwater crocodiles are considered timid and not life-threatening.
+Unlike estuarine crocodiles, freshwater crocodiles are considered timid and not life-threatening.
 Very few incidents have been reported involving people.
 This crocodile may become aggressive and cause if disturbed.

 Slippery rocks on the cliff face can cause falls.
 Landing on submerged objects in the creek can result in serious injury or death.
 People have died here.